atextor/atextor.github.com/_posts/2020-07-27-building-a-decent-java-cli.md

    JCommander has features such as repeatable arguments, interfaces for converters (e.g. for handling files) and custom validation.
 It has basic support for subcommands (e.g. `git commit`).
-1. Using [PicoCLI](https://picocli.info/).
+1. Using [Picocli](https://picocli.info/).
 In its goals it's comparable to JCommander, however it is the more active project and provides a lot more features such as positional parameters, colored and configurable help output, solid support for nesting subcommands and shared parameters via mixins.
-The following example is taken from PicoCLI's [Quick Guide](https://picocli.info/quick-guide.html):
+The following example is taken from Picocli's [Quick Guide](https://picocli.info/quick-guide.html):

    ```java